amit1802/RockPaperScissors-v0.1/README.md

 # RockPaperScissors-v0.1
 Rock Paper scrissors game.

-Based on the Spring framework
+Based on the Spring framework.

 Contributions are welcome.